Ali Baba Khan: Singing career

 Khan sings in the Pashto language started formally in 2013.
 He performed at an international Sufi concert in Afghanistan.
 He paid tribute to the Sufi poet Rahman Baba in his video entitled "Malang Abdur Rahman".
-He sold the gun for his first video.
-At the start, he was not allowed from his family to proceed with his music career, but later they accepted his efforts for Pashto music.
+He sold his gun to arrange money to create his first video.
+At the start, he was not allowed by his family to proceed with his music career, but later they accepted his efforts for Pashto music.

 In the grand event at Baacha Khan Trust with the eve of Re-Singing Ghani Khan, Ali Baba Khan performed with live band and got praised from audience very much.

 Ali Baba Khan was the first to sing a celebrated poem of Ghani Khan Za yaw mast shan lewantoob yam in the genre of Sufi rock.
 He also introduced his Pure Sufi Rock Band first time in KPK while performing live in Bacha Khan Markaz.
 Khan is the pioneer of Sufi rock genre in Pashto music.
 His bandmates are Ali Baba Khan, Jerry Micheal, Joel Micheal, Ostad Mohsin, Qazi Umar and Jalal Khan.